-In 1840s Christmas wasn’t commonly celebrated.
-At this time, in early Victorian era, there was strong nostalgia for old Christmas traditions together with the introduction of new customs, such as Christmas tree and Christmas greeting cards.
+In the 1840s, Christmas wasn’t commonly celebrated.
+At this time, in the early Victorian era, there was strong nostalgia for old Christmas traditions together with the introduction of new customs, such as the Christmas tree and Christmas greeting cards.

 Dickens’s novella was one of the major influences in rejuvenating the old Christmas traditions of England.

 10. Christmas Stories from French and Spanish Writers